 A massive, damaging, and ongoing cyber-hack, reportedly perpetuated by Russian state actors, recently infected SolarWinds’ software update platform.
 This attack, by a patient and sophisticated state actor, highlights the fundamental and ongoing nature of our nation’s cyber vulnerability.
-Despite the deployment of current best practice security technology by SolarWinds, the attacker used stored credentials and keys that authorize access to systems, networks, and sensitive data.
+Despite the deployment of current best practice security technology by SolarWinds, the attacker used stored credentials and keys that authorize access to systems, networks, and sensitive data to get the initial foothold.
 This vulnerability remains exploitable, as evidenced by continued, steady, successful and damaging cyber intrusion events.
 What does this tell us about our best practices in securing data, networks and critical infrastructure?
 Do offensive cyber actions always have the advantage of speed and innovation?
 Is defensive cyber destined to always play catch-up in a race to limit damage after the horse has left the barn?

 Our current considered best-practices of doubling down on shoring up our defenses to breaches that already occurred, proves time and again a losing strategy.
 Our adversaries have moved on to their next line of attack.
 We cannot continue to center our digital security strategy on building bigger virtual walls, stronger fortresses, and more secure vaults to protect keys and credentials that grant access to our critical networks and data.
 We must instead shift our data security methodology to a true Zero Trust framework, where identity of devices and people is an additive and complementary component of digital security.
 In doing so, we alter the balance of cyber competition by eliminating the primary stored credentials-based threat surfaces that adversaries attack.